tapebrief

 Resolved positively

-Tariff surcharge realization vs. the ~$40M FY estimate — Management reaffirmed approximately $40M of surcharge revenue in Americas, now including the August 18 Section 232 scope expansion.
-Pricing strategy continues to offset inflation; no customer elasticity issues called out.
+Tariff surcharge realization vs. ~$40M FY estimate and customer elasticity.
+Management held the $40M surcharge estimate, including the August 18 Section 232 scope expansion, and explicitly said pricing will continue to offset inflation.
+No elasticity issues were flagged.

 Resolved positively